Prevent unwanted graffiti and tagging with anti graffiti paint

 2. Sacrificial anti graffiti paint – for surfaces at low to middle risk of graffiti

 Sacrificial or temporary anti graffiti paint is usually a silicone wax which washes off together with the graffiti.
 It forms a protective film to which the graffiti can adhere without reaching the underlying substrate.
 As the coating is sacrificial, it needs to be reapplied after removing graffiti.
-Therefor we recommend this type of coating for houses, public benches, garage doors and other surfaces that are not daily exposed to graffiti risk.
+Therefore we recommend this type of coating for houses, public benches, garage doors and other surfaces that are not daily exposed to graffiti risk.

 Anti Graffiti Paint for every substrate

 For graffiti artists, there is no difference between substrates.
-Therefor graffiti prevention coatings have been developed for multiple materials.
+Therefore graffiti prevention coatings have been developed for multiple materials.
 There are transparent systems, but you can also opt for colour.
 Suitability for substrates varies per coating – always check the specific instructions from the manufacturer.

 There are waxes and permanent systems for hard and soft wood.
 If you want the natural appearance of the wood to stay visible, opt for a clear system.
 However, anti graffiti coating does not prevent natural greying of the wood.
 When you do not want discoloration to show an opaque system is a better choice.